Gabriella439/post-rfc/sotu.md

 ## Education

-**Rating:** Immature
+**Rating:** Mature

-This rating will switch to "Mature" once the "Haskell Programming from first principles" book is published.
-I highly recommend this book, even though it is still in Early Access form, for the following reasons:
+"Haskell Programming from first principles" has been published.
+I highly recommend it, for the following reasons:

 * The book does not assume any prior programming experience
 * The book does not have any conceptual gaps or out-of-order dependencies